-At BORBET Sachsen GmbH, another health day took place in 2022 in cooperation with AOK Plus Sachsen and a local gym, which unfortunately had to be cancelled in the previous two years due to the coronavirus pandemic.
-This year, our employees had the opportunity to carry out various tests, for example determine their body fat percentage or have their back fitness checked.
-Nutrition also plays a major role in physical health.
-Enough reason for BORBET to round off the health day with a range of healthy snacks and drinks.
-In addition, water dispensers have been introduced in Kodersdorf, free of charge to all employees.
+In 2023 BORBET Sachsen GmbH once again organised a health day in cooperation with AOK Plus Sachsen and a a local fitness studio.
+This year, our employees had employees had the opportunity to carry out various tests and were able, for example, to determine their body fat percentage or have their back fitness checked.
+The nutrition also plays a key role in physical health.